• Skip to primary navigation

 Why you'll love these vegan creme eggs

-So much healthier than Cadbury Eggs.
-Made with real, unrefined ingredients, these treats taste delicious but are also good for you!
+Healthier than Cadbury Eggs.
+Made with real ingredients, these treats taste delicious but are also good for you!

 Refined sugar free.
 This recipe uses coconut or date sugar instead of regular (though you can use regular sugar if preferred).

 5 simple ingredients.
-Cashews, coconut butter, coconut sugar, turmeric and chocolate.
+These homemade Cadbury Creme Eggs use cashews, coconut butter, coconut sugar, turmeric and chocolate.

 Natural food colouring.
-No weird colourings here!
-The yolk of these eggs is simply made with turmeric powder.
+No weird chemicals in these vegan chocolate eggs!
+The yolk is simply made with turmeric.

 Vegan creme eggs on baking tray with bowl of melted chocolate.

-Cashews - Add creaminess to the creme egg filling.
-You can't easily sub these for another nut as cashews are more creamy than most - other nuts would be too fibrous.
+Cashews - Add richness to the creme egg filling.
+You can't easily sub these for another nut as cashews are more creamy than most.

-Coconut Butter/Manna - Adds thick creaminess.
-Note: coconut manna is NOT the same as coconut oil, and you can't use them interchangeably (see note below on the difference between the two).
+Coconut Butter/Manna - Adds sweet creaminess to the white fondant.
+Note: coconut manna is NOT the same as coconut oil, and you can't use them interchangeably (see note below).

-Sugar - Use the finest (powdered, ideally) sugar possible otherwise you'll end up with a gritty texture in your cream filling.
-Date sugar or super fine coconut sugar work really well.
+Sugar - Use the finest powdered sugar possible otherwise you'll end up with a gritty texture in your egg filling.
+Date sugar or super fine coconut sugar work well.
 You can also use regular powdered sugar for an extra white filling.

-Turmeric - Used to colour the yolks, you'll hardly taste it as we're using such a tiny amount.
-You can also use yellow food colouring but I prefer to use natural ingredients.
+Turmeric - Used for the yellow filling of the yolks, you'll hardly taste the turmeric flavour as we're using a tiny amount.
+You could also use yellow food coloring.

-Vegan Chocolate - You can use vegan 'milk' or dark chocolate for your eggs.
-Personally I love dark chocolate so that's what I've used, but if you want eggs closer to traditional Cadbury Creme Eggs in flavour, I would use milk chocolate.
+Vegan Chocolate - You can use vegan 'milk' or dark chocolate for the crisp chocolate shell.
+Personally I love dark chocolate, but if you want eggs closer to traditional Cadbury Creme Eggs in flavour, I would use vegan milk chocolate.

 Is coconut butter the same as coconut oil?

-You can buy coconut butter in many supermarkets and health food stores.
+You can buy coconut butter/manna in many supermarkets and health food stores.

 Vegan creme egg halves showing yolks.